-The costs of conversion of inventories include costs directly related to the units of production, such as direct labour.
+- 3The costs of conversion of inventories include costs directly related to the units of production, such as direct labour.
 They also include a systematic allocation of fixed and variable production overheads that are incurred in converting materials into finished goods.
-Fixed production overheads are those indirect costs of production that remain relatively constant regardless of the volume of production, such as depreciation and maintenance of factory buildings and equipment, and the cost of factory management and administration.
-Variable production overheads are those indirect costs of production that vary directly, or nearly directly, with the volume of production, such as indirect materials and indirect labour.

-The allocation of fixed production overheads to the costs of conversion is based on the normal capacity of the production facilities.
+Fixed production overheads are those indirect costs of production that remain relatively constant regardless of the volume of production, such as depreciation and maintenance of factory buildings, equipment and right-of-use assets used in the production process, and the cost of factory management and administration.
+Variable production overheads are those indirect costs of production that vary directly, or nearly directly, with the volume of production, such as indirect materials and indirect labour. - The allocation of fixed production overheads to the costs of conversion is based on the normal capacity of the production facilities.
 Normal capacity is the production expected to be achieved on average over a number of periods or seasons under normal circumstances, taking into account the loss of capacity resulting from planned maintenance.
 The actual level of production may be used if it approximates normal capacity.
 The amount of fixed overhead allocated to each unit of production is not increased as a consequence of low production or idle plant.
-Unallocated overheads are
+Unallocated overheads are recognised as an expense in the period in which they are incurred.
+In periods of abnormally high production, the amount of fixed overhead allocated to each unit of production is decreased so that inventories are not measured above cost.
+Variable production overheads are allocated to each unit of production on the basis of the actual use of the production facilities.

-2 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+&lt;sup>3 Substituted vide Notification No. G.S.R.
+273(E) dated 30th March, 2019.